 From 1849 to 1887, most annual and semi-annual general conferences were held during April and October in the Salt Lake Valley.
 However, there were some exceptions.
 For instance, the 1850 Semi-Annual General Conference was held in Salt Lake on September 6-7, so that Church members could "travel in better weather."
 In 1877, the April conference was held in Saint George, and between 1885 and 1887, general conferences were held in Logan, Provo and Coalville, Utah.

-in Salt Lake City, 1888-2012
+Later Conferences in Salt Lake City, 1888-2014

 Since 1888, all annual and semi-annual general conferences in the Church have been held on or next to Temple Square in Salt Lake City.
 Except for one instance--when a major flu epidemic forced the cancellation of the 1957 Semi-Annual General Conference--the Church has always held an annual and semi-annual general conference each year, and these have usually been held during the first week of April and October.
 Two-day general conference periods began in 1977.

-Conference Weather of Salt Lake City
+Analyzing the Conference Weather of Salt Lake City

 Although there may be some individuals who question whether such weather data should ever be compared to or quoted as "conference weather"--since such data was not recorded at the specific site of conference (i.e. on or next to Temple Square), nevertheless, over an extended period of time such data does give a reasonable climatic view of the type of weather that has occurred in the Salt Lake Valley during April and October general conferences.